chavezheras/quartz/content/public_notes/small large LLMs.md

 - tools
 ---
 ---
-My colleague Mercedes made me aware of this allegedly [leaked document](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) from a Google engineer, in which they make the case for open-sourcing their models.
+My colleague Mercedes Bunz made me aware of this allegedly [leaked document](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) from a Google engineer, in which they make the case for open-sourcing their models.
 TLDR; The argument is that owning and cultivating the ecosystem for innovation is more valuable than keeping the models fenced off.

-Caveats notwithstanding, say for instance that the diminishing value of training does not account for peoples salaries in publicly-funded institutions, it is still an interesting read, especially the timeline narrating all the developments.
-Great for teaching, but also to make sense of the various recent moves in the field.
+Caveats notwithstanding, say for instance that the diminishing value of training does not account for people's salaries in publicly-funded institutions, it is still an interesting read, especially the timeline narrating all the developments.
+Good for teaching, but also to make sense of the various recent moves in the field.

-Notable tools:
+Some of the models and mentioned:
 [LLaMA](https://arxiv.org/pdf/2303.16199.pdf) ― Meta
 [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html)― Stanford
 [Alpaca LoRA](https://github.com/tloen/alpaca-lora)― Stanford + Eric Wang.
 See [paper here](https://arxiv.org/pdf/2106.09685.pdf).